 I am no Google lover.
 I am a longtime Mac user who jumped on iOS from the very beginning; I was at Apple when Google really became the villain; and now I work for Microsoft.
 Moreover, I find their hypocritical grandstanding repugnant.

-Over the last couple of months, I have managed to look at things from a new perspective, and what I am left with is deep admiration for some brilliant strategy and execution.2 Google knows exactly what they are doing, and the sooner the rest of the industry takes them very, very seriously as a major competitor and threat, and not as a good-intentioned kid who is a little in over his head, the better.
+But the fact of the matter is that from a business and strategic perspective the company has more often than not executed brilliantly.
+Google knows exactly what they are doing, and the sooner the rest of the industry takes them very, very seriously as a major competitor and threat, and not as a good-intentioned kid who is a little in over his head, the better.

 Veering dangerously close to too-much-information territory here, but I’m actually in the hospital, most likely with appendicitis.
 I wrote this entire post using Siri in between IVs, a pretty intense pain killer, and peeing in a jug.
 First off, please forgive any incoherence.
 Second off, I just LOVE tech.
 Seriously, it’s awesome and I feel so privileged to live in such amazing times.
 Oh, and updates may be a bit sparse for a day or two… ↩